 – Last chance to attend [Event]!
 [Name], did you get your tickets?

-– Don’t miss out on [Event]!
-Tickets available for a limited time!
+– Don’t miss out on Event ticketing system available for a limited time

 Here is a collection of a few more catchy subject lines and phrases that have garnered impressive results: